7e11/7e11.github.io/_posts/2019-12-21-Hello-World.md

 I've always wanted to start a blog where I go in depth on some CS topics which interest me.

-I remeber reading awful medium articles while researching DQN for a reinforcement learning class.
+I remember reading awful medium articles while researching DQN for a reinforcement learning class.
 My goal is that everything in this blog is well researched and highly polished.

+This list of topics will be expanded

+- Transactional Memory (Maybe)
+- Deep Learning (Unlikely)
+- Obscure language features
+- Projects I'm working on
+  - Coursesite autograder
+  - Coursesite/piazza scraper
+- Interesting things we went over in class
+  - Algorithms: Jon Bently lecture
+  - OS: Some of the weird problems Spear talked about.
+Look back at notes.

 {% comment %}
 ![_config.yml]({{ site.baseurl }}/images/config.png)